-Who wouldn’t love some spongy, soft, and warm donuts once in a while, and what better way to enjoy them than having them baked at home and avoiding all those extra calories of the deep-fried ones.
+Who wouldn’t love some spongy, soft, and warm donuts once in a while, and what better way to enjoy them than having them baked at home and avoiding all those extra calories of the deep-fried ones?

 It was my first time baking donuts at home, and I must say it was such a delight.
-I had been planning to make these at home ever since my husband got me a box full of donuts with every possible glaze and filling when I had asked just for a few.
+I had been planning to make these at home ever since my husband got me a box full of donuts with every possible glaze and filling, even though I had asked for just a few.
 Later, for almost two weeks, I had those helpless sugar donuts staring at me from inside my refrigerator.
-That’s when I decided to get a donut baking pan and find my vegan donut recipe to whip up whenever I wanted without the need for a sugar hangover.

 Once these soft Vegan Donuts are ready, all you need to do is allow them to cool off completely while you prepare the glaze of your choice.
-There are a ton of ideas out there to inspire you with your favorite glazes, but for this batch of vegan donuts, I preferred to stick with some classic chocolate and powdered sugar dusting.
+There are a ton of ideas out there to inspire you with your favourite glazes, but for this batch of vegan donuts, I preferred to stick with some classic chocolate and powdered sugar dusting.
 And they turned out to be Uh-may-zing!!!

 Here is the recipe-